leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of service accounts

+### leanspace_teams

+- content: list of one or multiple blocks of teams

 ## Examples

 You can find examples in the `/examples` folder